Race double standard clear in rioters’ Capitol insurrection

 The key difference?
 The first set of protesters were overwhelmingly Black Americans and their allies.
 The second group was overwhelmingly white Americans who support outgoing President Donald Trump’s baseless claims of election fraud.

-The violent breaching of the halls of power on Capitol Hill by the insurrectionist mob on Wednesday represents one of the plainest displays of a racial double standard in both modern and recent history.
+The violent breaching of the halls of power on Capitol Hill by the insurrectionist mob on Wednesday, which left one woman dead of a police gunshot wound, represents one of the plainest displays of a racial double standard in both modern and recent history.

 “When Black people protest for our lives, we are all too often met by National Guard troops or police equipped with assault rifles, shields, tear gas and battle helmets,” the Black Lives Matter Global Network Foundation said in a statement.